LottieJane1312/cfg_data2_group7_project/README.md

-'data/csv/' contains raw & cleansed data for the project 'data/img' contains .png files of our project visualisations 'notebooks/' contains Jupyter Notebook files for the project 'notebooks/initial_stages_exploratory_analysis/' contains the groups initial stages of exploratory analysis with both these datasets & other potential projects we were considering
+'data/csv/' contains raw & cleansed data for the project 'data/img' contains .png files of our project visualisations 'notebooks/' contains Jupyter Notebook files for the project

+'notebooks/initial_stages_exploratory_analysis/' contains the groups initial stages of exploratory analysis with both these datasets & other potential projects we were considering
+!!
+NB: do not run 'initial_stages_exploratory_analysis' files they are for info only - these are individual, local Notebooks that do not have supporting files uploades as it was initial EDA!!

 'archived_files/out_versioned_code/' contains archived documents including .ipynb, .xlsx, .py files detailing avenues of exploration within the project that were either out-versioned or came to a dead-end
 'Code_first_girls_project_documents/' - contains Code First Girls required documentation of the project process & result findings, project brief & supporting documents
 ```